shireff/shireff/README.md

 * 🌍  I'm based in Egypt
 * 🖥️  See my portfolio at [shireff](https://shireff-nady.vercel.app/)
 * ✉️  You can contact me at [shireffn369@gmail.com](mailto:shireffn369@gmail.com)
-* 🧠  I'm learning NEXT JS
+* 🧠  I'm learning software engineering

 ### Skills